-- GTLSCA servers and its internal repository pass through information security protection equipment and are not connected to external networks. - 2.
-The information in the GTLSCA internal repository is protected by digital signature and automatically transferred from the internal repository to the external repository - 3.
-The external repository is located in the information security protection equipment's external service area and is connected to the Internet. - 4.
-The GTLSCA external repository prevents denial of service attacks and intrusions with system patch file updates and information security systems.
+- The GTLSCA implements network security control in compliance with the requirements of Network and Certificate System Security Requirements issued by the CA/Browser Forum. - 2.
+The information in the GTLSCA internal repository is protected by digital signature and automatically transferred from the internal repository to the external repository

+- 3. The external repository is located in the information security protection equipment's external service area and is connected to the Internet. - 4.
+The GTLSCA repository protects against denial of service and intrusion attacks by system patch updates and information security systems.